hipay/hipay-docs/hipay-enterprise-sdk-ios/04-Generating-a-signature.md

 - Secret passphrase

 The signature has to be generated beforehand on the **server side** in order not to show the **secret passphrase** in client code.
-That is why the code examples below are executed in PHP/Python somewhere on your servers and not embedded in the iOS app directly.
+This is the reason why the code examples below are executed in PHP/Python on your servers and not embedded in the iOS app directly.

 ![Hashing Algorithm example](images/hashing_algorithm.png)